UVA-BezzoRobotics-AMRLab/cbf_tracking/README.md

 python gazebo_run.py --eval
 ```

 You can also optionally use the `--world_idx` to pass in a world number for a specific training setup.
+All training parameters can be found in [train.yaml](./train.yaml).

 ## Adjusting Parameters
 There are several knobs than can be tuned for the trajectory planning process, and they can be found in [planner.yaml](./params/planner.yaml).